12 Best Places To Visit In Portugal

 Roaming through Aveiro is equivalent to diving in the waters of Centro de Portugal, known as Portuguese Venice.
 Ria de Aveiro is described as a living soul that connects land to sea like a huge heart.

-Aveiro has a set of buildings in the style of “Art Nouveau” most are located near the main canal.
+Aveiro has a set of buildings in the style of “Art Nouveau,” most of which are located near the main canal.
 Near the sea and along the river, Aveiro crosses a series of canals for Moliceiro boats.
-These vessels, small and colourful, were used for collecting seaweed and sargassum, and today they are used for tourist trips.
+These vessels, small and colorful, were used for collecting seaweed and sargassum, and today, they are used for tourist trips.

 Walking does not require much effort either, as the city is flat, and those who like to ride bicycles can opt for the “BUGAS” – free-to-use bicycles available from Aveiro City Council.

-When you return to the city centre, you can revitalize yourself by savouring regional delicacies.
+When you return to the city center, you can revitalize yourself by savoring regional delicacies.
 If it is almost lunchtime, you can try caldeirada de enguias (eel stew) or carneiro à lampantana.

 5. The Exciting Capital, Lisbon